crispyservices/ashware/README.txt

 Not our fault if you get banned

-To get a login, hoin our discord here https://discord.gg/RWYdGEn and submit your login info in login-submissions
+To get a login, join our discord here https://discord.gg/RWYdGEn and submit your login info in login-submissions

 Your account is HWID locked so no one else can use your account